SuperZooper3/AVisualDataFormat/research/codebar/codebar.md

 4. Handle rotated barcodes
    1. This should be done by scanning each image multiple times with different scan angles
    2. **Must ensure that there are no backwards readings**.
 Potentially done by making the start and end strings different and non-symmetrical **DONE**

-## Technical TODOs

-- [X] Make the reader able to deal with whitespace before
-- [X] Deal with whitespace after the barcode
-- [X] Make the reader scan down an image instead of just assuming the barcode is at the top
-- [X] Add tolerance calculation to bar counts in regions (scanner)
-- [ ] Implement differnt data types